adarshX/FFT/README.md

 # FFT
-Implementation of Fast Fourier Transform over data imported from Excel
+Description : Implementation of Fast Fourier Transform over data imported from Excel using MATLAB.

 FFT algo:
 You transform your data to s-domain by DFT and